 A known limitation to keep in mind when importing Google Slides is that Gslides doesn't support all types of Microsoft PowerPoint animation.
 Hence we only support Gslides animation.
 Please upload to the file to GSlides and check how it looks like and if something doesn't work, please try to change to another animation.

 When you click on manage website, you can add a subpage, delete the website or move it to the backlog.
 With the backlog, you can hide content for now and quickly restore it in the future.
 During a meeting, you cannot access the backlog.

-Add Titles to your websites in your agenda to recognize the content quickly and easily.
+Add Agenda Item (Titles) to your websites in your agenda to recognise the content quickly and easily.

-Pro Tipp: If you want to add speaker notes to specific subpages of your website, add the subpages of your website as separate slides.
-Even though the Sales representative might navigate in the main slide, he automatically jumps to the corresponding slide in the Playbook and sees the relevant speaker notes.
+Pro Tip: If you want to add speaker notes to specific subpages of your website, add the subpages of your website as separate slides.
+Even though the Sales representative might navigate in the main slide, they automatically jump to the corresponding slide in the Playbook and sees the relevant speaker notes.